helium/HIP/0032-split-dcs.md

 Physical proximity is largely meaningless as the signal of sensor propagates at the speed of light.
 To put it into terms the speed of light means you can circle the earth 7 times in one second.
-Due to this we can assume that hotspots will receive the request at the same time.
+Due to this we can assume that Hotspots will receive the request at the same time.

 To resolve this we can simply have the server listen for a bit longer (e.g. 150ms) and then reward them all equally for the work.
-A hotspot that is too slow will not be rewarded.
+A Hotspot that is too slow will not be rewarded.

 As an example we have a use-case sending out a ping and there is 6 Hotspots that receive and try to act.
 Hotspot 1 was the fastest, but Hotspot 2-5 all reacted in under 150 ms aswell.
 Hotspot 6 only